Calculators

 Notes to purchaser ...

-A print note reading "Anodize per MIL-A-8625 Type II, Class 1" or "Anodize per MIL-A-8625 Type III, Class 1" is specifying anodizing without a colored dye.
-A print note reading "Anodize per MIL-A-8625 Type II, Class 2" or "Anodize per MIL-A-8625 Type III, Class 2" is specifying colored anodizing.
+A print note reading "Anodize per MIL-PRF-8625 Type II, Class 1" or "Anodize per MIL-PRF-8625 Type III, Class 1" is specifying anodizing without a colored dye.
+A print note reading "Anodize per MIL-PRF-8625 Type II, Class 2" or "Anodize per MIL-PRF-8625 Type III, Class 2" is specifying colored anodizing.
 The sulfuric or Type II anodizing easily accepts dye, and the possibilities span shades of black, blue, gold, brown, red, green and others.
 It is more difficult to color hard coat (Type III).
 While anodizing can be colored, it is not quite as easy to match colors and ensure consistent coloration.
 A competent anodizing shop should be willing to give you a sample to ensure a good color match before you commit to production, and should be willing to include color match in your acceptance criteria.

 If your print does not specify a sealing process, Type III will NOT be sealed, while all other types will be sealed.
 Sealing improves corrosion resistance at the expense of abrasion resistance; to seal or not to seal is a key application factor.
 Sealing should not be used if the application requires the maximum abrasion resistance.
 Moreover, the combination of acid type and seal type will affect the corrosion resistance in corrosive atmospheres.